kadishmal/kibana-express-session/README.md

 # kibana-express-session

-A Kibana plugin to check if a user is authenticated.
+A Kibana plugin to check (*and only check*) if a user is authenticated.
 Uses `express-session-hapi` module to check for session data in Redis.

+This module **does not** perform the actual authentication.
+It does not register any route handler.
+It only checks if the user is authenticated.
+If not, it redirects to a configurable `redirectTo` location.

 ## Usage